Sexual Abuse Signs in Adults: What Survivors of Childhood Abuse Often Carry Into Adulthood

 None of this means your experience didn’t happen.
 It means your mind did exactly what it needed to do to protect you.

-These patterns aren't a checklist to diagnose yourself with.
-They're a way of understanding how trauma shapes us, often in ways that don't look like "trauma" from the outside.
+These patterns aren’t a checklist to diagnose yourself with.
+They’re a way of understanding how trauma shapes us, often in ways that don’t look like “trauma” from the outside.
+Adult manifestations of childhood sexual abuse can include a wide range of psychological, physical, and behavioral symptoms.
+Behavioral sequelae and behavioral symptoms may impact adult functioning and should be considered when seeking mental health support.
+Individuals who have experienced sexual abuse may display these signs in adulthood.
 You might recognize several of these.
 You might only recognize one.
 Regardless, working with a trauma therapist can be supportive.

 Childhood sexual abuse leaves imprints on how we feel about ourselves, often in ways that are pervasive: